CyberSys/Alibaba-Unity/README.md

 ![](/AlibabaImages/QwenModel.JPG)

 ### Step 2: Inside your Alibaba Cloud account, create an API key
-To continue you will need to fetch your API key, which can be found in your account under `API-KEY` (or through [this direct link](https://bailian.console.alibabacloud.com/?apiKey=1)).
+To continue you will need to fetch your API key, which can be found under `API-KEY` (or through [this direct link](https://bailian.console.alibabacloud.com/?tab=app#/api-key).
 Here, you can create a new API KEY (you will need this API KEY for the next step too).

 ![](/AlibabaImages/API.png)